hwang-db/tf_aws_deployment/README.md

-# tf_aws_deployment
-Terraform patterns for aws deployments and aws Databricks
+# Terraform patterns for AWS Databricks deployments

 Subdirectories are independent to each other, each represents a Terraform pattern of AWS Databricks workspace deployment.